hacstac/Notes/_posts/2020-09-23-Kubernetes-Pods.md

 ## Communication/Synchronization

-# In the first example of a Pod, we saw how two containers used a shared volume to serve a site while keeping it synchronized to a remote Git location

 # To achieve this, the Pod uses an emptyDir volume.
-Such a volume is scoped to the Pod’s lifespan, but it can be shared between two containers, forming the basis for communication between our Git sync and web serving containers
+Such a volume is scoped to the Pod’s lifespan, but it can be shared between two containers.

 -----------------------------------------------------------------------------------------
 ## Cache